echoedinvoker/emily/topics/upload-files-check/memo.md

 ![Alt throw error](pic/bandicam%202022-10-31%2015-06-54-787.jpg)

 - Must use **'includes'**, using '===' can not be correctly determined.
+- Note that the contents of the Powershell output text files are **strings of words with uppercase prefixes**.

 ### _write into CSV in loop_